Skip to content

 9. Sustainability report published within last two years?

-The company's most recent sustainability report was published in 2021.
+The company's latest sustainability report was published in 2024.

 • Y